Psychotherapy is a talking therapy that helps you understand who you are, and why you feel and behave, in the ways that you do.

 ‘Counselling’ is generally used to denote a briefer process than psychotherapy and is mostly focused upon behaviour patterns and often targets a particular symptom or problematic situation.

-‘Psychotherapy’ is generally a longer term treatment which focuses more on gaining insight into the underlying causes of emotional problems.
+‘Psychotherapy’ is generally a longer- term treatment which focuses more on gaining insight into the underlying causes of emotional problems.
 Its focus is on the patient’s thought processes and ways of being in the world rather than specific problems.

-Generally speaking, psychotherapy requires more skill from the practitioner that counselling.
+Generally speaking, psychotherapy requires more skill from the practitioner than counselling.
 Psychotherapy training requires a longer, more rigorous academic and clinical focus than counselling training.
 Whilst a psychotherapist is qualified to provide counselling, a counsellor may not possess the necessary training and skills to provide psychotherapy.

 In actual practice there may be quite a bit of overlap between psychotherapy and counselling